The story started

 Not only have I learnt about processes and tools, but I also changed the way I looked at things.
 Deepak has always been a great point of reference and inspiration when it comes to challenges and things that don’t go as planned.
 Moreover, he gave me continuous feedback and useful suggestions for improvement.

-Pearl Lemon gives you the opportunity to do something and be someone even just for a day.
+Pearl Lemon Group gives you the opportunity to do something and be someone even just for a day.

-From casually working from Costa Coffee with Deepak to actively contributing to the creation of a new Pearl Lemon branch, I can’t wait to discover what’s next!
+From casually working from Costa Coffee with Deepak to actively contributing to the creation of a new Pearl Lemon Group branch, I can’t wait to discover what’s next!

-I’m writing about my overall experience at Pearl Lemon again to help you understand that many things have changed since the first time I have described my journey here.
+I’m writing about my overall experience at Pearl Lemon Group again to help you understand that many things have changed since the first time I have described my journey here.

 Let’s go back to where I left my story…